Custom Parameters

 Determines the maximum number of concurrent connections to the database server.

-You cannot decrease max_connections as this will break clustering.
+You cannot decrease the value of max_connections in the a9s PostgreSQL 13 as this will break clustering.

 If max_connections is not explicitly specified, a default value will be used based on the service plan.